embedly/embedly-docs/features/image/index.rst

 ^^^^

-Like resize, crop allows you to resize images to your needs, but offers precise control over the resulting images dimensions by cropping any excess image.
+Like resize, crop allows you to resize images to your needs, but offers precise control over the resulting images dimensions by cropping the resized image.

 |more| Read the :doc:`endpoints/1/image/crop`